thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 Yet, by times it happens that at the end of the day we do not have working software but we still want to store [interim commits](#how-do-we-handle-interim-commits-that-are-more-about-saving-work-than-about-committing-for-the-long-term).
 It is not ideal, but human, as long as we are mindful to the exception.

+## How to deal with a codebase without any test?

+> Do you have any advice on how to deal with a codebase without any test?
+Is it too risky to use trunk-based development in this context?

+We should understand that whether to use branches or trunk-based development, in the case of a codebase without any tests or few tests, does not change much.
+The situation remains the same.
+Having a branch likely followed by a code review only gives a sense of risk mitigation and safety, but it will not improve much.
+A better risk mitigation would be manual testing, which is possible in both cases.
+With trunk-based development, a commit to [*Mainline*](#mainline) does not equal a deploy and release to production.
+The commit still has to go successfully through the [*Deployment Pipeline*](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline), and thus over the different environments before landing in production.

+In the end, the question is not whether to use branches or not when having no tests.
+The question is how much risk-appetite does the team has and how much willingness to change the situation.

+If the team is confident enough, they might choose to go for trunk-based development.
+It will uncover all the problems and gently nudge the team to adopt the [necessary practices]({% post_url 2022-06-14-the-practices-that-make-continuous-integration %}) to mitigate the risks.
+That should encourage the team to [grow a comprehensive automated test suite]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests).
+But, [the target is not 100% code coverage]({% post_url 2022-03-19-the-fallacy-of-the-100%-code-coverage %}).
+20-30% might be enough if with that the core, or high risk part of the codebase is covered.

+If the team is more risk averse, they might opt for branches together with growing the testsuite.
+However, the problem with branches is that they tend to cover up the problems.
+It may remove the incentive to do something about the situation.
+That all depends on the team's motivation and perseverance.

 ## Acknowledgement

 [Luke Kanies](https://hachyderm.io/@lkanies) for [raising the idea for a kind of Trunk-based Development FAQ](https://hachyderm.io/@lkanies/114892939490913521).